 If you usually eat a lot of fruits and vegetables, don't change it while on holiday (or if you don't use to eat them, well, you should start).

-Kiwi is the best fruit to help your bowel work properly, I always eat one or two every morning.
-It is also very rich in vitamin C which can help you keep many cold illnesses away.
+Kiwi is the best fruit to help your bowel work properly, I always eat one or two every morning (yes, I'm serious).
+It is also very rich in vitamin C, much more than oranges, which can help you avoid many cold illnesses.

 10. Bring always with you some medicines:

-The best way to take action against all these kinds of problems is to always have with you all the necessary to contrast these holiday issues.
+The best way to take action against all these kinds of problems is always to have all the necessities to contrast these holiday issues with you.

 If I have stomach pains, I go straight away to a supermarket, pharmacy or natural shop to buy some cold-pressed aloe vera juice (buy the 100%, not the ones with fruits that are full of sugar).